MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/web-protection-overview.md

 ## Troubleshoot endpoint blocks

 Responses from the SmartScreen cloud are standardized.
-Tools like Fiddler can be used to inspect the response from the cloud service, which will help determine the source of the block.
+Tools like Fiddler can be used to inspect the response from the cloud service, which helps determine the source of the block.

 When the SmartScreen cloud service responds with an allow, block, or warn response, a response category and server context is relayed back to the client.
 In Microsoft Edge, the response category is what is used to determine the appropriate block page to show (malicious, phishing, organizational policy).

-The table below shows the responses and their correlated features.
+The following table shows the responses and their correlated features.

 |ResponseCategory|Feature responsible for the block|
 |---|---|